-GSTR-9 is the annual return which taxpayers registered under GST are required to file.
-It will provide information of all outward supplies made, inward supplies obtained under various tax headings during the applicable preceding year, i.e. CGST, SGST & IGST and HSN codes, along with tax information to be charged and payable.
+GSTR-9 is the annual return that taxpayers registered under GST are required to file.
+It will provide information on all outward supplies made, and inward supplies obtained under various tax headings during the applicable preceding year, i.e. CGST, SGST & IGST, and HSN codes, along with tax information to be charged and payable.

 This is a compilation of all the monthly or quarterly returns filed for the year (GSTR-1, GSTR-2A, GSTR-3B).